stellaexp/full-stack-frameworks-project/README.md

 5. [Python](https://www.python.org/)
 *  The backend programming language.
 6. [Django](https://www.djangoproject.com/)
-* High-level Python Web framework.
+* The project is built on this high-level Python Web framework.
 7. [pip](https://pip.pypa.io/en/stable/)
 * pip is the package installer for Python
 8. [Masonry](https://masonry.desandro.com/)
-* A JavaScript grid layout library.
+* A JavaScript grid layout library for the image gallery.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+I decided to manually test the application.
+Each page was tested on Chrome, Firefox, Safari, Opera, Internet Explorer using the following the testing criteria;

 1. Contact form:
     1. Go to the "Contact Us" page